lck3nny/Shopify-Data-Science-Intern-Challenge/About Me.md

     skate portion of my shop.
 Here, I would source and sell collectable and limited runs of skateboard decks and hardware.
 Sneakers and clothing would provide me with a steady income throughout the year, with skate sales being focused on the summer months.
 Having a hugely in-depth knowledge of snowboards, I would supplement winter sales with sales of limited decks, boots, bindings and outerwear.
+With much of my buying and selling of streetwear and snowboards being international, Shopify's ability to automatically calculate taxes and shipping rates would be a real asset to my business.

-    My store would sell both new and pre owned, limited and collectable snow, skate and streetwear items.
+    My store would sell both new and pre owned, limited and collectable snow, skate and streetwear items at a premium.
+    We would ensure both quality and authentisity of items difficult to source and with limited availability.

 #### Any last thoughts? (ie. proud accomplishments, cool ideas, a joke, etc.) (200 word limit)